kevin218/Eureka/docs/source/ecf.rst

 curvature
 '''''''''
 Current options: 'None', 'correct'.
 Using 'None' will not use any curvature correction and is strongly recommended against for instruments with strong curvature like NIRSpec/G395.
 Using 'correct' will bring the center of mass of each column to the center of the detector and perform the extraction on this straightened trace.
 If using 'correct', you should also be using fittype = 'meddata'.

-use_dq
-''''''''''''''''
-Used only for Photometry analysis.
-Options are: True, False.
-Masks odd data quality (DQ) entries which indicate "Do not use" pixels following the jwst package documentation: https://jwst-pipeline.readthedocs.io/en/latest/jwst/references_general/references_general.html#data-quality-flags

 flag_bg
 ''''''''''''''''